Chicken breast calories per 100g: 165 kcal

 Note: Caloric expenditure varies based on age, gender, and current body weight.

-One of the most common, intensely frustrating points of confusion for individuals meticulously tracking their daily macros involves the massive biological discrepancy between raw and cooked chicken breast weights.
-Fresh, raw poultry muscle tissue physically consists tightly of roughly 75% structural water.
-During any sustained heating process—whether vigorously boiling, aggressively grilling, or deeply baking—this internal cellular moisture is forcefully expelled as steam.
-Consequently, a chicken breast will mathematically lose approximately 25% to 30% of its total physical weight during standard culinary preparation.
+A common point of confusion when tracking macronutrients is the discrepancy between raw and cooked chicken breast weights.
+Raw poultry muscle tissue is composed of approximately 75% water.
+During cooking methods such as boiling, grilling, or baking, a significant amount of this moisture is expelled as steam.
+As a result, a chicken breast typically loses about 25% to 30% of its physical weight during preparation.

-Therefore, precisely 100 grams of fully cooked chicken breast is vastly nutritionally denser than exactly 100 grams of raw chicken breast, because the pure protein compounds remain perfectly intact while only the zero-calorie water evaporates.
-For absolute mathematical precision when logging meals into digital calorie trackers, it is universally highly recommended to weigh your chicken breast portion completely raw before cooking.
-If you must weigh it after cooking, you must explicitly use nutritional data specifically calibrated for "cooked" chicken breast to avoid accidentally drastically underestimating your true caloric intake.
+Because the protein remains intact while the water evaporates, 100 grams of fully cooked chicken breast is more nutritionally dense than 100 grams of raw chicken breast.
+For accuracy in logging meals, it is recommended to weigh the chicken breast raw before cooking.
+If weighing after cooking, ensure that the nutritional data used is specifically calibrated for cooked chicken breast to prevent underestimating caloric intake.

-From a physiological perspective, the protein locked inside a skinless chicken breast is incredibly efficient.
-It boasts a spectacularly high Biological Value (BV) score, signifying that the human digestive system can effortlessly extract, synthesize, and utilize its constituent amino acids with practically zero waste.
-This pristine bioavailability makes it an essential staple for athletes seeking accelerated muscular tissue repair following intense resistance training.
+The protein in skinless chicken breast has a high Biological Value (BV), indicating that the human digestive system can effectively extract and utilize its constituent amino acids.
+This high bioavailability makes it suitable for individuals seeking muscular tissue repair after resistance training.

-Furthermore, chicken breast naturally delivers highly concentrated doses of critical Vitamin B6 (Pyridoxine) and systemic Niacin.
-These essential B-complex vitamins function as powerful metabolic co-factors.
-They drive the internal cellular mechanisms responsible for transforming dietary carbohydrates cleanly and efficiently into highly usable, sustainable physical kinetic energy.
+Furthermore, chicken breast provides notable amounts of Vitamin B6 (Pyridoxine) and Niacin.
+These B-complex vitamins serve as metabolic co-factors, supporting the cellular mechanisms responsible for energy metabolism.

 Frequently Asked Questions